Methanosarcina: Use by humans

 In 1985, Shimizu Construction developed a bioreactor that uses Methanosarcina to treat waste water from food processing plants and paper mills.
 The water is fed into the reactor where the microbes break down the waste particulate.
-The methane produced by the bacteria is then used to power the reactor, making it cheap to run.
-In tests, Methanosarcina reduced the waste concentration from 5,000–10,000 parts per million (ppm) to 80–100 ppm.
+The methane produced by the archaea is then used to power the reactor, making it cheap to run.
+In tests, Methanosarcina reduced the waste concentration from 5,000 to 10,000 parts per million (ppm) to 80–100 ppm.
 Further treatment was necessary to finish the cleansing process.
 According to a 1994 report in Chemistry and Industry, bioreactors utilizing anaerobic digestion by Methanothrix soehngenii or Methanosarcina produced less sludge byproduct than aerobic counterparts.
-Methanosarcina reactors operate at temperatures ranging from 35 to 55 °C and pH ranges of 6.5-7.5.
+Methanosarcina reactors operate at temperatures ranging from 35 to 55 °C and pH ranges of 6.5–7.5.

 Researchers have sought ways to utilize Methanosarcina's methane-producing abilities more broadly as an alternative power source.
 In December 2010, University of Arkansas researchers successfully spliced a gene into M. acetivorans that allowed it to break down esters.
 They argued that this would allow it to more efficiently convert biomass into methane gas for power production.
 In 2011, it was shown that most methane produced during decomposition at landfills comes from M. barkeri.
 The researchers found that the microbe can survive in low pH environments and that it consumes acid, thereby raising the pH and allowing a wider range of life to flourish.
 They argued that their findings could help accelerate research into using archaea-generated methane as an alternate power source.